The Impact of Question Framing on the Performance of Automatic Occupation Coding: Conclusion

 Next, our study showed that working with only short job title types of answers is limiting.
-Following \citet{Christoph2020} that respondents don't always know what is required of them to answer, we end up with many answers that are hard to code.
-Our results showed that detailed duties questions gave crucial information about some respondents' managerial duties that could not be foreseen from their initial answers and thus coded correctly.
-Therefore, researchers in the field of automatic coding could aim not to reach maximum precision with coding job titles but instead to expand allowed input to include detailed task descriptions or industry.
+Following \citet{Christoph2020}, open-ended occupational questions do not always make sufficiently clear which aspects of occupational information are required, resulting in many answers that are hard to code.
+Our results showed that detailed duties questions gave crucial information about some respondents' managerial duties that could not be foreseen from their initial answers.
+Therefore, researchers in the field of automatic coding could aim not to reach the maximum level of detail with coding job titles but instead to expand allowed input to include detailed task descriptions or industry.

-Lastly, our study showed that on the one hand, asking respondents to describe their detailed duties elicits longer and sometimes more detailed answers.
-Research shows that more input benefits the quality of automatic coding for advanced algorithms \citep{Russ2016, li2023llm4jobs}.
-However, we also found that respondents might follow the answer pattern and provide longer but similar answers using the same pool of words.
-Thus, researchers should be cautious when training their models on such answers, since more words per answer does not necessarily mean more distinct words that can help to create more accurate models.
+In addition, our study showed that asking respondents for detailed descriptions of their duties elicited longer responses.
+Previous research indicates that more extensive input benefited some automatic coding tools \citep{Russ2016, li2023llm4jobs}.
+However, we also found that respondents follow the answer pattern and provide longer but similar answers using the same pool of words.
+Thus, researchers should not expect that their trained machine learning models are easily transferable and with equal performance from one survey to a different one because the respective question formulations in each survey will always influence what exactly respondents answer.